robn/Test-Consul/README.md

 The TCP port for HTTP API endpoint.
 Consul's default is `8500`, but this defaults to a random unused port.

-## rpc\_port

-The TCP port for the RPC CLI endpoint.
-Consul's default is `8400`, but this defaults to a random unused port.

 ## serf\_lan\_port

 The TCP and UDP port for the Serf LAN.
 Consul's default is `8301`, but